Itaú MCP

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is two sentences, front-loading the purpose and providing a key instruction.
-Every word earns its place.
+The description is extremely concise, two sentences that front-load the purpose and then provide a key usage detail.
+Every word earns its place with no redundancy or wasted text.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.